2003–04 Arsenal F.C. season: Group stage

 Arsenal were drawn in Group B, along with Italian club Inter Milan, Lokomotiv Moscow of Russia and Ukraine's Dynamo Kyiv.
 Wenger believed the trips to Eastern Europe threatened his team's chances of winning the Premier League: "The other English teams have more comfortable groups than we do.
 It is tough to go to Russia – I always say that if you have to travel more than two hours it is difficult.
 Sometimes the players pay a high price in the games that follow the Champions League matches."

 Arsenal opened their Champions League campaign with a 3–0 defeat against Inter Milan.
 Goals from Julio Ricardo Cruz, Andy van der Meyde and Obafemi Martins all in the first half extended Arsenal's run of six home games in the competition without a win.
 Wenger said afterwards: "We can complain and cry the whole night but that will not change the result.
 The only thing we can do is to respond."
 The team, without Campbell and Vieira, earned a draw away to Lokomotiv Moscow, but remained bottom of the group.
-Arsenal lost to Dynamo Kyiv in late October; Wenger's decision to shift from his preferred 4–4–2 formation caused the team to play more narrow than usual.
+Arsenal lost to Dynamo in late October; Wenger's decision to shift from his preferred 4–4–2 formation caused the team to play more narrow than usual.
 Cole scored the winning goal in the reverse fixture at Highbury.
 A cross by Wiltord was flicked on by Henry in the direction of an incoming Cole, who dived to head the ball past goalkeeper Oleksandr Shovkovskyi.

 The team scored four goals in the second half against Inter Milan and won 5–1.
 Wenger felt the result showed there was "...a special mental strength in the team", while Cole compared it to England's victory against Germany in 2001 but added "this was even better."
 Arsenal won 2–0 against Lokomotiv Moscow to top Group B. Jacob Lekgetho's dismissal in the eighth minute meant the visitors played the remainder of the match with ten men.